vlsi-lab/TestIt/README.md

 #### How can you use TestIt?
 Again, very simple!
 Just go to TestIt's documentation at https://vlsi-lab.github.io/TestIt/.
-If you have any question or suggestions, just contact Tommaso Terzano at tommaso.terzano@gmail.com.
+If you have any question or suggestions, just contact Tommaso Terzano at tommaso.terzano@epfl.ch.
 He will be glad to connect with you and help you with any doubt you might have.

 ## Installation